 Town Hall - Throughtopias

-A frank and free-ranging discussion of where English Studies is now and the challenges we are facing, and a chance to reimagine our shared futures.
+Join us for a frank and free-ranging discussion of where English Studies is now and the challenges we are facing, and a chance to reimagine our shared futures.
 How have we made it through past crises — for our disciplines and for HE — and what stories do we want to be able to tell in future about where our disciplines have been and where they are going?

 11.00-12.30